annotorious/annotorious-v1/readme.md

 Please check out <https://github.com/recogito/annotorious> for ongoing work on Annotorious v2.

-If you are looking for a ready-made solution for collaborative online document annotation, check out our new, award-winning project [Recogito](https://recogito.pelagios.org) instead.
+If you are looking for a ready-made solution for collaborative online document annotation, and not just a JavaScript library: please check out our award-winning project [Recogito](https://recogito.pelagios.org) instead.
 Free.
 Open source.
 Batteries included.